Dima-Bulavenko/BattleCity/README.md

 ### User Stories

 As a player I want to:
+- Read instructions on how to play the game
 - See my tank interacting in the game environment
 - Control my tanks movements using arrow keys
 - Rotate my tank when changing directions
 - Fire bullets so I can defeat my opponent
 - See my score displayed on the screen so I can track my progress
 - See my how many lives I have remaining
+- Exit the gameplay (/to read instrucitons)

 ---